-What Are The Symptoms Of A Poor Business Operating System?
+What Are The Symptoms of a Poor Business Operating System?

 - There is a high rate of employee churn.
 As soon as you hire someone, another person leaves.
 Employee retention and hiring is a problem.
 You are constantly frustrated with your employees.

 - Meetings feel like a waste of time and ineffective or seen as complaint sessions where nothing ever really gets accomplished or solved

 - The business is in constant fire-fighting mode, moving from one fire to the next.
 Each day invites a new level of chaos.

 In order to deal with all these issues, you need the right business operating system in place.

 (1) Processes which allow you to create a plan ( this drives clarity and alignment)

-(2) Processes which help you track the plan
+(2) Processes which help you track the plan (this drives execution)

 A Process For Clarifying And Communicating Your Vision